9 Best Intercom Alternatives for Customer Messaging in 2019: Drift, Crisp…

 There is currently no way to merge conversations in Intercom.
 So if, for whatever reason, a customer opens different windows with the same request, they will end up having different agents replying (possibly differently) to their requests.

-After a few days, you will have received as many answers as tickets, sometimes with different answers.
+After a few days, you will have received as many answers as tickets, sometimes with different information.

 This creates confusion for your customers, and gives them the impression that you work in a disorganised and unstructured way.

 Once a conversation is closed, it will still be visible in the Intercom window.
 This means that, if a customer needs to re-open a conversation, it will take them quite some time to work out which window to re-open.
 Your customers will get lost, and your support team will, too.

 This adds to the confusion and further downgrades the customer experience.

 5. Intercom is good for messaging, but not for marketing automation

 The automation system is based on users’ registration details.
 Unless you have created tags to manage your lists, based on behaviour and interactions, your contacts will be grouped according to irrelevant characteristics.